+MRDLG-Maximum

-MRDLG-Maximum Residual Disinfectant Level Goal: The level of a disinfectant added for water treatment below which there is no known or expected risk to health.
-MRDLGs are set by the U.S. EPA.
+- Residual Disinfectant Level Goal: - The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

 n/a: Not applicable